 There has been much debate lately — sparked by the trend of self-written “privacy disclaimers” popping up all over social media — about how the use of social media outlets coincides with social media users’ privacy expectations.
-A three-judge panel in Florida on January 7, 2015, effectively settled the debate in the Fourth District after ruling there can be no reasonable expectation of privacy on social networking sites.
+A three-judge panel in Florida on January 7, 2015, effectively settled the debate in the Fourth District after ruling there can be no reasonable expectation of online privacy on social networking sites.

 Slip and fall at Target

 This decision both sets a precedent for personal injury litigators in Florida and poses serious implications for personal injury plaintiffs, such as plaintiff Maria Nucci.
 It was her appeal regarding her recent slip-and-fall case against Target Corp., requesting relief to quash an order for production of Facebook photographs, from which this precedent-setting determination was made.

 Maria Nucci was employed by Target Corp. where, she alleges, she suffered a severe slip-and-fall at work.
 After filing suit against Target Corp. for the harm she sustained, a deposition took place in September, 2013, during which Target requested access to Nucci’s Facebook profile for the purposes of obtaining photographs.
 Target thought the photographs to be directly relative to the law suit because the law suit itself puts Nucci’s physical and mental condition into play.

 Two days after Nucci’s objection to releasing the photographs during her deposition, 36 photographs vanished from her Facebook profile page.
 Target moved to compel inspection of Nucci’s Facebook, arguing it should be permitted to see the photos because it would allow for a comparison of her current physical condition and her life prior to the incident.